davidlonjon/server-configs-nginx/h5bp/README.md

 Component-config files
 ----------------------

-Each of these files is intended to be included in a server block.
-Not all of the files here are used - they are available to be included as required.
-The `basic.conf` file includes the rules which are recommended to always be defined.
+Not all of the files here are used - they are available to be included as required. \
+The`basic.conf` file is meant to be inserted into server block only and includes the rules which are recommended to always be defined.